SelimChraibi/AsynchronousIterativeAlgorithms.jl/docs/src/manual.md

 report(::ToBeAggregatedGD) = # do something
 ```

+---

+Wow you read all this!
 Hope you find this library helpful and look forward to seeing how you put it to use!